rynocav226/wedding-website/README.md

 Things to do/fix:

 Home Page
-> make the image the full background, overlayed with the text
+> make the image the full background, overlayed with the text - DONE
 > make scrolling past the image start displaying the wedding details page (maybe)

 Wedding Details Page